Northwest Missouri State Bearcats football: 2009

 In 2009, the Bearcats made its fifth consecutive national title appearance.
 No NCAA team in any division has ever done that.
 The Bearcats, which were ranked #2 going into the playoffs, received a first round bye.
-In the second round they avenged their only loss of the season by defeating Abilene Christian.
+In the second round, they avenged their only loss of the season by defeating Abilene Christian.
 In the closest game of the playoffs they defeated Central Washington University (ranked #1 at the time) in the quarterfinals by rallying in the second half and then blocking a Central Washington extra point in the closing seconds.
 In the semifinals it defeated California University of Pennsylvania to qualify for its third meeting in the finals with Grand Valley.

 2013

 Northwest won its fourth title in 2013 defeating the Lenoir-Rhyne Bears 43–28.
-It was the first Bearcat national championship game not coached by Mel Tjeerdsma, who retired after losing in the semi finals in 2010.
+It was the first Bearcat national championship game not coached by Mel Tjeerdsma, who retired after losing in the semi-finals in 2010.
 He was succeeded by Scott Bostwick who had been with Tjeerdsma during his entire tenure at Northwest including Tjeerdsma's initial 0–11 team in 1994.
-Bostwick passed died 6 months later, before coaching a game as a head coach.
+Bostwick passed away 6 months later, before coaching a game as a head coach.
 Adam Dorrel, the offensive coordinator, became the head coach.
 Tjeerdsma came out of retirement in 2013 to become Northwest's athletic director.
 The Bearcats were undefeated 11–0 in the regular season and won the 4 playoff games.
 The game was the last title game at Braly Stadium in Alabama.
 The MIAA, sparked by the success of Northwest and Pittsburg, successfully bid to host the championship games starting in 2014 at Children's Mercy Park in Kansas City, Kansas about 100 miles south of the Northwest campus.